Makinde1034/use-axios-query/README.md

 # Axios hook for React

-React hook built to simplify using Axios with Reacts.
+React hook built to simplify using Axios with Reacts and typescript.

 # Installation